Leonardo-Reyes-Munoz/Leonardo-Reyes-Munoz/README.md

 ## I believe software applications can provide low-cost/highly-scalable solutions to real world problems.

-Wether helping us manage our day-to-day, or helping us reach our financial or health goals, to helping us analyze complex genetic data to help enhance our understanding of inherited diseases.
+Wether helping us manage our day-to-day, helping us reach our financial or health goals, to helping us analyze complex genetic data to help enhance our understanding of inherited diseases.
 Well though-out software can help-us implement equitable solutions.

 + 🧑🏾‍💻 I'm currently working on developing a full-stack MERN todo-list application.
 + 🌱 I am consistently working on improving my JavaScript knowledge.
 In particular around the React.js and Node.js runtime environment.
 Aiming to tackle the world of Python next!